 47 – You knew it was coming… Tick Oktoberfest off the bucket list

-It was only a matter of time before we mentioned the most famous party on the planet — and while we could write about this beer-guzzling, pretzel-slinging, authentic Bavarian tradition till the cows come home, like many events, words don’t do it justice,
+It was only a matter of time before we mentioned the most famous party on the planet — and while we could write about this beer-guzzling, pretzel-slinging, authentic Bavarian tradition till the cows come home, like many events, words don’t do justice.

 Held annually for two and a half weeks from late September to early October at the Theresienwiese, the festival presents an array of giant beer tents (all sponsored by different beer companies), as well as festival rides, roller coasters, bratwurst vendors, and so much more.